Calvary FMC Newsletter

 Hello Calvary FMC Family!

-Join us for the regular activities listed below as well as many other exciting events at CFMC.
+Yes, come and join us for the regular activities listed below as well as many other exciting events at CFMC.

 - Adult Sunday school each Sunday @ 9:00 in the Living Room followed by fellowship time @ 10:00